 #2: Check the Label for Alcohol

 Some bottled 'cocktails' are deceiving about whether they do or do not contain liquor.
-Many are just the flavoring mix and you will need to add the rum, tequila, or vodka yourself.
+Many are just the flavoring mix, and you will need to add the rum, tequila, or vodka yourself.

-If a bottle does contain liquor, it will often say it loud and clear - "Tequila's Already Inside!"
+If a bottle does contain liquor, it will often say it loud and clear—"Tequila's Already Inside!"
 Few things are as disappointing as finding out there's no booze when you get home and your liquor cabinet is otherwise bare.

 #3: Avoid the Creamy Mixes

-I recall one party where a pale pink liquid the consistency of Pepto Bismol was passed around (it had to be some take on the Pink Squirrel or something like that).
+One classic story involves a party where a pale pink liquid the consistency of Pepto Bismol was passed around (it had to be some take on the Pink Squirrel or something like that).
 It was not a good experience for anyone who took a drink that night.
 There are many good times to say "no" and that is one of them.

 #4: Stick With Brands That Can Make It Straight

-By this, I mean that if you're going to go the easy way, choose a brand you trust and who have a reputation for making too distilled spirits in the first place.
+By this, we mean that if you're going to go the easy way, choose a brand you trust and who have a reputation for making too distilled spirits in the first place.
 Reputable spirit producers like 1800 Tequila and Charbay begin with a great base.
 They also tend to use high-quality mixers that will not degrade their original product.